 Planet 13 is the world’s largest cannabis entertainment complex and is a must-see location to explore whether you’re a tourist or a local.
 We’ve been voted the #1 Las Vegas dispensary because we make it easy for customers to browse, purchase, and then collect their cannabis orders at their convenience.
 Visit our website and peruse the largest selection of cannabis products available, as well as daily specials that appear on the left side of the menu.
 When you’re ready, you can choose to order for curbside pick-up, delivery, or visit us in-store!

 Rest assured everything is handled professionally and safely no matter how you choose to get your order!
 A staff member will get in touch to verify your details before loading it onto a vehicle for delivery and Planet 13 will keep you updated via text message about your delivery or curbside pick-up.
-Find all the information on how to order here.
+Find all the information on how to order from us.

 Remember no matter the color of cannabis strains, each one is beautiful!
 So when it comes to purchasing your next product, why not dig a little deeper into the particular hue?
 With the knowledge you now have you can make a more informed decision on which strains of cannabis will be best suited for you – from dark purples to reds or to yellows, you’re guaranteed to get the very best when it comes to Planet 13 brands.
 Available 24/7 all year round!